prisma/prisma-examples/node-graphql/README.md

 yarn install # or `npm install`
 ```

-### 2. Deploy the Prisma API
+### 3. Deploy the Prisma API

 You will now deploy the Prisma API that's backing this example.
-This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below the code block):
+This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below the code block).

+Navigate into the `prisma` directory and setup Prisma with the following commands:

 ```
+cd prisma
 docker-compose up -d

-# provided as a dev dependency in package.json
-yarn prisma deploy
+prisma deploy
 ```

 <details>